-The motor in the generator cannot sustain a significant load until the engine is fully warmed up.
+The generator cannot sustain a significant load until the engine is fully warmed up.

 Gen warm-up and cool down phases are critical for repetitive start/stop function.
 Make sure the Gen Warm-up setting is at least 75 seconds in duration.